s3gw-tech/s3gw/docs/s3gw-with-k8s-k3s.md

 ## Prerequisites

-If using openSUSE Tumeleweed, we recommend stopping firewalld to ensure k3s runs with full functionality.
+If using openSUSE Tumbleweed, we recommend stopping firewalld to ensure k3s runs with full functionality.
 To do so, run:

 ```shell